Cap-go/capacitor-updater/README.md

 - restart app

 Apple:
-- unzip downloaded file in background
+- unzip downloaded file in background with `SSZipArchive`
 - copy new file in public folder
 - restart app